Democrats win control of Pennsylvania House, end GOP rule

 Republicans held a comfortable 113-90 House majority last year.
 But once-a-decade redistricting and strong performance in statewide races helped Democrats flip just enough seats in the fall election to win a 102-101 majority in the House.
 Or so it seemed.
 Three of those Democratic seats quickly became vacant, casting uncertainty over who actually controlled the chamber.

-Democratic state Rep. Tony DeLuca died of cancer in October, shortly before winning reelection.
-Democratic state Rep. Summer Lee resigned after also winning a congressional election.
-And Democratic state Rep. Austin Davis quit before being sworn in as lieutenant governor.
+Rep. Tony DeLuca died of cancer in October, shortly before winning reelection, Rep. Summer Lee resigned after also winning a congressional election and Rep. Austin Davis quit before being sworn in as lieutenant governor.

 That left Republicans with more people in the House than Democrats and led to a political impasse.
-The chamber elected Democrat Mark Rozzi as speaker in January, but only after Republican leaders and a few other GOP members joined with all Democrats on the vote.
+The chamber elected Democratic Rep. Mark Rozzi as speaker as the new session began on Jan.
+3, but only after Republican leaders and a few other GOP members joined with all Democrats on the vote.

 The House has been frozen since Rozzi took over and has not passed internal operating rules, assigned members to committees or approved any legislation.
-It’s unclear whether Rozzi will retain the speakership when Democrats convene with their newly elected members.
+Rozzi said last week he wants to retain the speakership when Democrats convene with their newly elected members.

+At a news conference in Pittsburgh late Tuesday the Democratic floor leader, Rep. Joanna McClinton, said the three Democratic candidates had been “tossed into the mixer really quickly” to compete in the special elections.

+She noted Democrats have been in the House minority for 24 of the past 28 years.

 Democrats had been expected to win Tuesday’s special elections, because they had easily won the same seats last fall.